dimajix/flowman/docs/spec/project.md

 ## Project Specification

-Flowman always requires a *Project* top level file containing general information (like a projects name and version) and directories where to look for specifications.
+Flowman always requires a *Project* top level file containing general information (like the name and version of a project) and directories where to look for specifications.
 The project file should be named `project.yml`, this way `flowexec` and `flowshell` will directly pick it up when only the directory is given on the command line.

 A typical `project.yml` file looks as follows: